Buyer Database · Sales Agent · Updated

 HanWay Films

-HanWay Films actively handles international sales for high-concept, star-driven prestige features, with CEO Gabrielle Stewart publicly championing barrier-breaking original projects at major markets including AFM.
+HanWay Films actively represents international rights to prestige, female-driven dramas and high-concept genre features, with CEO Gabrielle Stewart publicly championing barrier-breaking original projects at major markets including AFM and Sundance.

 Current mandate